MMediaFetcher

 Is downloading Reddit content legal?

-Short answer: for personal use, usually yes.
-For republishing, usually no. The details matter more on Reddit than most platforms.
+Short answer: personal use, usually yes.
+Republishing, usually no. The details matter more on Reddit than most platforms.

-For personal, non-commercial use — saving a clip to watch offline, archiving a post you reacted to, showing a friend a build from r/DIY — the same fair-use principles that apply to any copyrighted work online apply here.
-Time-shifting and format-shifting for personal use are well-established exceptions under US copyright law, and most Western jurisdictions have an equivalent doctrine.
-You are on solid ground.
+Saving a clip to watch offline, archiving a post you reacted to, or showing a friend an r/DIY build are all covered by the same fair-use principles that apply to any copyrighted work online — time-shifting and format-shifting.

 This is general information, not legal advice.
-If you have a specific commercial use case, talk to an actual lawyer in your jurisdiction.
+For a specific commercial use case, talk to a lawyer in your jurisdiction.

 Reddit downloader FAQ